 Wambiana grazing trial

-Managing sustainably and profitably in a highly variable climate is a major challenge for northern beef producers.
+Managing grazing lands sustainably and profitably in a highly variable climate is a major challenge for northern beef producers.

 The Wambiana grazing trial started in 1997 to test and develop sustainable and profitable strategies to manage for rainfall variability in extensive grazing lands.